scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 layout: blog-detail
 post-type: blog
 by: Wojciech Mazur, Scala Center
-title: A sneak peek into the Scala Native 0.4 release
+title: Scala Native 0.4.0 is here!
 ---

 If you ever thought about running your Scala code in an environment other than JVM, you've probably already met